-How to Make a Toilet Flush Better.
-I hate Flushing Twice
+How to Make a Toilet Flush Better | Make a Toilet Flush Stronger!

-Last Updated on January 7, 2022 by toilethaven
+Last Updated on August 6, 2023 by toilethaven

 Why Does My Toilet Have a Weak Flush?

-If you have a weak/slow flushing toilet, it is a sign that your toilet drain is partially clogged, the rim jets are blocked, the water level in the tank is too low, the flapper is not opening fully or the vent stack is clogged.
+If you have a weak/slow flushing toilet, it is a sign that your toilet drain is partially clogged, the rim jets are blocked, the water level in the tank is too low, the flapper is not opening fully, or the vent stack is clogged.

 How to Make a Toilet Flush Stronger